umerk44/ISTestProject/README.md

 # ISTestProject

- A Simple android application that is implemented for the evaluation process.
+ A Simple android application to demostration modern app development.